Office: Rm 3202 MSA,

 B.Sc., Queen’s University; Ph.D., University of California, Berkeley; Marie Curie Post-Doctoral Fellow University of Bordeaux , France

-Students in our group will have the opportunity to gain experience in the synthesis of small molecules and polymers and in their characterization using a wide range of techniques such as NMR, IR, and mass spectroscopies, HPLC, GPC/SEC, light scattering, and imaging methods such as AFM and TEM.
-To test the utility of our new systems, students will also be encouraged to participate in some biological experiments.
+Students in our group have the opportunity to gain experience in the synthesis of small molecules and polymers and in their characterization using a wide range of techniques such as NMR spectroscopy, mass spectrometry, HPLC, GPC/SEC, light scattering, and imaging methods such as SEM and TEM.
+To test the utility of our new systems, students will also be encouraged to participate in biological experiments.

 For more information about the group please visit our research group homepage.